codefellows/setup-guide/code-401-javascript/4-aws.md

    - `brew install awscli`
 1. Confirm proper installation
    - `aws --version`
-   - You should see output similar to the following:
+   - You should see output with these versions or higher:

    ```bash
    aws-cli/2.0.19 Python/3.8.3 Linux/4.19.104-microsoft-standard botocore/2.0.0dev23